 God has equipped us with spiritual wings to lift us over our valleys of circumstances and limitations when they try to drag us down.
 Our advancing years can be the most creative and productive of our lives.
 Let’s expect our due season right around the next corner.
 “The best is yet to come” can become a reality instead of a pious platitude.

 If we try to turn back the clock or get stuck in the rut of yesterday, we will miss the joy of passing on to the next generation the legacy of life’s richness in Christ.
 Let’s join the apostle Paul in declaring, ”My entire attention is on the finish line as I run toward the prize to which God calls me—life on high in Christ Jesus.
 All of us who are spiritually mature must have this attitude….It is important that we continue on our course no matter what stage [phase, season] we have reached.”
 (Philippians 3:14-16)

-After all, we’re in the SENIOR CLASS and we’re anticipating the exciting things we’re going to be doing after “Commencement” which some mistakenly call “The Finish Line!”
+After all, those of us in the SENIOR CLASS are anticipating the exciting things we’re going to be doing after “Commencement” which some mistakenly call “The Finish Line!”

 *O God Our Help in Ages Past